TonyAshworth/emily-cookbook-hugo/README.md

 ## 🎨 Theme Customization

-The site uses the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
-Key customization options in `hugo.toml`:
+The site uses a custom "Emily" theme designed specifically for this cookbook.
+Key features in `hugo.toml`:

-- **Colors & Appearance**: Automatic dark/light mode switching
+- **Clean Design**: Portrait-style recipe cards with beautiful imagery
-- **Navigation**: Customizable menu items and social icons
+- **Search Functionality**: Fast, client-side search across all recipes
-- **Homepage**: Home-Info mode with welcoming message
+- **Responsive Layout**: Works perfectly on desktop, tablet, and mobile
-- **Features**: Reading time, breadcrumbs, share buttons, table of contents
+- **Recipe Focus**: Optimized specifically for recipe display and browsing

 ## 🚀 Deployment